biobakery/micropita/ReadMe.txt

-Using MicroPITA commandline
+Using microPITA commandline

-These common commands can be used on the default data set obtained when downloading MicroPITA, simply cut and paste them into a commandline in the downloaded micropita directory.
+These common commands can be used on the default data set obtained when downloading microPITA, simply cut and paste them into a commandline in the downloaded microPITA directory.

 A. Expected input file.